Principal 3-Bundles with Adjusted Connections: Acknowledgments

-There are many ways of modeling Lie 3-groups and their Lie 3-algebras.
-Most generally, a 3-group is essentially a tricategory, a higher category with a notion of composition in three dimensions, and these compositions come with weak inverses for two of these compositions and a strict inverse for the last one.
+A tricategory is a collection of objects, 1-morphisms between objects, 2-morphisms between 1-morphisms and 3-morphisms between 2-morphisms.
+These can be composed in different ways, satisfying a number of coherence relations which can be weaker or stronger depending on the model.
+Contrary to the case of bicategories, the coherence theorem for (set-theoretical) tricategories does not state that a tricategory, in the weakest possible model, is always equivalent to a fully strict tricategory.
+Instead, the equivalence is with something slightly weaker, called a Gray tricategory \cite{Gordon:1995tr}.
+This will be defined in \ref{app:Gray}.

-Working with tricategories is quite cumbersome, and usually this full generality is not required.
-A convenient description of fairly general higher groups is provided by simplicial groups: simplicial sets in which the simplicial simplices have additionally the structure of a group, and in which all face and degeneracy maps are group homomorphisms.
-There is much degeneracy in simplicial groups, and extracting the essential information by considering the corresponding Moore complex, one arrives at hypercrossed complexes~\cite{Conduche:1984:155,Carrasco:1991:195-235}.
+A 3-groupoid is a tricategory in which the compositions come with weak inverses for 1- and 2-morphisms, as well as strict inverses for 3-morphisms.
+A 3-group is a 3-groupoid with a single object.
+Working with general tricategories is quite cumbersome, and so it is common to consider only Gray 3-groups; i.e., 3-groups which are also Gray tricategories.
+A convenient description of these is provided by 2-truncated simplicial groups: simplicial sets in which the spaces of simplices have additionally the structure of a group, in which all face and degeneracy maps are group homomorphisms, and in which all the spaces of simplices are determined by the spaces of 2-cells, 1-cells and 0-cells.
+There is much degeneracy in these, and extracting the essential information by considering the corresponding Moore complex, one arrives at 2-truncated hypercrossed complexes or, equivalently, 2-crossed modules of groups ~\cite{Conduche:1984:155,Carrasco:1991:195-235,Conduche:2003}.

-A notion of 3-group is then obtained from 2-truncated simplicial groups, and the corresponding hypercrossed complexes are also known as 2-crossed modules of groups~\cite{Conduche:1984:155,Conduche:2003}.
-Analogously, one can consider simplicial Lie algebras, and 2-truncated simplicial Lie algebras lead to 2-crossed modules of Lie algebras.
+Analogously, one can consider 2-truncated simplicial Lie groups, determining 2-crossed modules of Lie groups, and 2-truncated simplicial Lie algebras, determining 2-crossed modules of Lie algebras.
+These are models for a rather general family of Lie 3-groups and their Lie 3-algebras, although one must be warned that not all Lie 3-groups are covered by this construction due to the failure of the coherence theorem in the smooth setting.
 We will review the definition of 2-crossed modules in \ref{app:2crossedmodules}.

-For the description of Lie 3-algebras, we also use 3-term $L_\infty$-algebras, generalizations of dg-Lie algebras with ternary and quarternary brackets.
+For the description of Lie 3-algebras, we also use 3-term $L_\infty$-algebras, generalizations of dg-Lie algebras with ternary and quaternary brackets.
 We provide the necessary background on this form of Lie 3-algebras in \ref{app:L-infty}.